-The Affordable Higher Education campaign at the core believes that education is a right and public higher education is a public good.
+The Debt Free Future campaign at the core believes that education is a right and public higher education is a public good.
 We strive to create accessible and affordable UMass Amherst campus.
 For the last few years the campaign has focused on free public higher education.
 The goals of the campaign have focused on educating students and the larger campus around issues of affordability within higher education and prompting students to organize and advocate for policies that create more affordable systems of higher education, ultimately resulting in free public higher education.

 • Screened the documentaries “Ivory Tower” and “Starving the Beast” and discussed the rising costs of earning a degree and how privatization and business models that prioritize expansion over the quality of learning are negatively impacting public colleges and universities.